yaodingyd/yaodingyd.github.io/_posts/2016-10-20-form-and-submit.md

     });
 ```
 Generally this is not a recommended practice that you have both `GET` and `POST`.
 But we can still get these request, for example, in PHP, `$_GET["item1"]` and `$_POST["item2"]` would work fine.

+### Submit a form without HTML

+This [thread](http://stackoverflow.com/questions/133925/javascript-post-request-like-a-form-submit) explains a way for doing this.
+The form has to be appended into DOM before it is submitted.
+This means that form is an inherently document-dependent entity, thus it makes more sense to use declarative forms in HTML to actually submit it.

+There is also a standalone `FormData` object and can be used with `XMLHttpRequest`, in this way your `Content-Type` to be `multipart/form-data`, so you need extra parsing to do.
+This usually is used for submitting files.